ExtendRealityLtd/VRTK/DOCUMENTATION.md

     * `Grip Right`: The highlighter to use on the  right grip button.
     * `Touchpad`: The highlighter to use on the touchpad.
     * `Button One`: The highlighter to use on button one.
+    * `Button Two`: The highlighter to use on button two.
-    * `System Menu`: The highlighter to use on the system menu button.
+    * `System Menu`: The highlighter to use on the system menu button.  * `Start Menu`: The highlighter to use on the start menu button.

 ### Class Events